-It comes in several sizes and degrees of toughness, for tiny young pups up to the industrial-strength jaws of some larger breeds.
-It’s widely available in stores and online.
+It comes in several sizes, for tiny young pups up to the industrial-strength jaws of some larger breeds.
+Click on the Kong to see it at Amazon.com.

 Dog Training Uses for the Kong